 If the herd has been diagnosed as scrapie-infected, source, trace, or exposed herd in the past five years, but has completed a herd plan and is in full compliance with a Post-Exposure Management and Monitoring Plan (PEMMP), a statement to that effect may be written on the health certificate in lieu of the above statement.

 **Meat Breed Goats coming direct from a producer's premises to an approved auction market

-- Meat breed goats can come direct from a producer’s premises to an approved auction market without a health certificate or a permit provided that they are officially identified with a scrapie tag and the owner signs and provides to the auction market the five year scrapie statement.
+- Meat breed goats can come direct from a producer's premises to an approved auction market without a health certificate or a permit PROVIDED the goats are accompanied by the owner’s scrapie statement AND identified, as required, prior to or on arrival.
 Feeder meat breed goats <18 months of age can come without the scrapie tag, provided that they are restricted to slaughter channels

-In addition to above requirements, all goats originating from California and Texas over 60 days of age must have a negative TB test within 30 days prior to importation, unless accompanying a negative dam.
+In addition to above requirements, all goats, regardless of breed, including wethers, originating from California and Texas over 60 days of age must have a negative TB test within 30 days prior to importation, unless accompanying a negative dam.

-In addition to above requirements, all goats originating from Michigan need to have been part of a whole herd negative TB test within 12 months prior to import AND have a negative individual TB test within 30 days prior to import.
-OR originate from a TB accredited free herd and have a negative individual TB test with 30 days prior to import into ND.
+In addition to above requirements, all goats originating from Michigan, regardless of breed, including wethers, need to have been part of a whole herd negative TB test within 12 months prior to import AND have a negative individual TB test within 30 days prior to import.
+OR originate from a TB accredited free herd and have a negative individual TB test with 30 days prior to import.